-Join Malcolm Shore for an in-depth discussion in this video Getting Metasploitable and Windows VMs, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Getting Metasploitable and Windows VMs, part of Learning Kali Linux.

 - [Voiceover] While early penetration testing…involved manually creating malicious packet streams…and sending them at targets,…over time this process became automated.…Immunity created its canvas framework…and core security technologies created core impact.…Another framework, Metasploit…was created by HD Moore in 2003 using Perl…and in 2007,…was completely rewritten in Ruby.…It was purchased in 2009 by Rapid 7…and has been enhanced with express and pro versions.…

 It's now become the de facto exploit development framework…and with its inclusion as part of Kali Linux,…it's the most popular pen testing tool.…The Metasploit developers have also released…an intentionally vulnerable configuration…of the Ubuntu Linux system called Metasploitable,…which is designed to be a safe target…for teaching and learning pen testing…using Metasploit.…I'll set this up as the first target image…in my pen testing lab.…Metasploitable can be downloaded…from the source forge archives…in a virtual image form.…

 This course will give prospective ethical hackers a short overview of the tools in Kali Linux.
 Cybersecurity expert Malcolm Shore shows how to set up a virtual environment for testing, configure Kali Linux, and install toolsets for information gathering, vulnerability assessment, password and hash cracking, and target exploitation.